sergeyv/webapp/docs/client.rst

 webapp.Template loads a jqote2 template from ``/t/<view-identifier>.html`` and
 uses that template to render json data received from the server.

+The path templates are loaded from is controlled by webapp.templates_prefix, the default is "/t/"

 webapp.Template allows links to have some special classes which modify their behaviour.
 This allows to avoid having any 'custom' JS code